 Now that you have your indoor seed starting schedule set and you know which seeds you are going to start indoors you are left with the ones that are direct seeded into the garden.

-Your best source for finding the correct date of seeding directly in the garden is your local cooperative extension.
-If you are in eastern NC here is a good form you can use: Vegetable Planting Guide For Eastern NC.
+Step One – Your best source for finding the correct date of seeding directly in the garden is your local cooperative extension.
+If you are in central NC here is a good form you can use: Central NC Planting Calendar.

 Even if you are not in NC this form can give you an idea of what you are looking for.
 You can try to Google something like “outdoor planting dates for (your county or town)” and a guide from your local extension should come up.
 Of course, you can always call them and ask them to email you the information.